Last updated: 10 June 2026

 4 out of 5

 Overall, a solid 4/5 Stone cold.
-JPMorgan Personal Investing impressed us with the quality of its app, the transparency of its fees, the free guidance calls, and the reassurance of having one of the world's largest financial institutions behind your portfolio.
+JPMorgan Personal Investing impressed me with the quality of its app, the transparency of its fees, the free guidance calls, and the reassurance of having one of the world's largest financial institutions behind your portfolio.
 It didn't quite hit Ice cold because the lack of a DIY investment option limits who the platform can serve, the ISA isn't flexible, and the management fees will feel steep for confident self-directed investors.
-For hands-off UK investors who want professional portfolio management without the hassle, though, it's properly worth your time.
+For hands-off UK investors who want professional portfolio management without the hassle, though, in our experience it's well worth a look.

 Frequently asked questions